The Categories of Fellowship

 Other Categories of Fellowship

 There are some categories of fellowship for which only former Fellows are eligible.
 These help maintain links with public life and with academic institutions elsewhere, and bring with them membership of the College’s governing body where they provide useful external perspectives.
 ‘Fifty-Pound’ Fellowships are tenable by former Prize and Post-Doctoral Fellows.
-‘Two-year’ Fellowships are held for two years by former Fellows and Visiting Fellows, who give a series of lectures or classes.
+‘Two-year’ Fellowships are held for two years by former Fellows and Visiting Fellows, who give a series of lectures or classes (former Fellows and VFs who might wish to be considered for these Fellowships are welcome to contact the Warden).
 Distinguished Fellowships are held by former Fellows who have attained distinction in the service of the Crown, law, literature, science, art, education, or public affairs.

 Honorary Fellowships and Emeritus Fellowships are tenable by former Fellows, and are principally honorific titles although many continue to be active in research, which the College supports, and play an active role in the College's academic life.
 Other former Fellows are known as Quondam Fellows.
 Holders of these Fellowships are not members of the College’s governing body.